adarshanand67/ShareMe/README.md

   - For creating users (By userName and Image)
   - For Creating Pins (Title,About, Destination, Category, Image, UserID, PostedBy, Save, Comments)
   - Saving Posts
-  - Adding comments [TODO]
+  - Adding comments

 ### Frontend using React + Tailwind CSS

-- Setup the project using create-react-app from Tailwind Website as Dev Dependencies
+- Setup the project using create-react-app from Tailwind website
-  - Install Tailwind CSS(Custom UI), PostCSS(Purging Extra CSS files), Autoprefixer
-- Customize the tailwind.config.js
-- Adding rules to .eslint.json
-- Adding Packages
+- package.json
   - sanity client , sanity image url
   - react-router-dom
   - react-icons
   - react-masonry-css
   - react-spinners
   - Chakra UI - Toast
-- Login page
+- Login
   - Adding video with dark overlay + controls
   - Firebase integration - Google + Github
-  - Adding newly created users on sanity page
+  - Adding newly created users on sanity db
+  - Check if user already logged in
   - Redirecting to the homepage once logged in
   - Adding Typed.js Animations
 - Sidebar
-  - Creating sidebar component wrt different screen sizes
   - Link vs NavLink
   - User attributes naming convention
-  - Writing React Proptypes
-- Pins
+  - Listing all categories
-  - Different components created - Pins, search, Navbar, Feed , PinDetails
-  - Creating Navbar with search
-  - Creating Feed using React Masonry grid Layout
+  - Go to userProfile Button
-  - Crearing pins container to show all the pins
+- Pins container
-  - Creating Query from sanity to get pins of one category
+  - Setting up entire routes of the application (react-router-dom)
 - Navbar
-  - Adding search functionality
+  - Adding search bar fuzzy searching functionality
-  - Create Post button
+  - Create new Post option
   - UserProfile page
-  - Props Validation
 - Feed
   - Queries to get all the pins from sanity
+  - Fetch category feed when category selected
   - Conditional rendering if no pins found
 - PinDetails
-  - Layout of the pinDetails on clicking
+  - Layout of the pinDetails on clicking a pin
+  - Showing Image, Title, About, Link, Category, Download button, PostedBy
-  - Adding comment section
+  - Adding comment section for all users
-  - Providing Download button + Url of site
 - Creating Pin
   - Utility of Creating pin
   - Upload Image url, title, about , destination, category
-  - Create Pin Button saves all data to sanity and redirects to the homepage
+  - Create Pin Button writes to sanity db and redirects to the homepage
 - Pin
-  - Getting image , title, description, tags, likes, comments, postedBy from sanity
+  - Query image , title, description, tags, likes, comments, postedBy from sanity
-  - Displaying all on a single pin
-  - Attaching utils to the pin (delete, saved , url etc)
+  - Attaching utils to the pin (delete, saved , url ) on hover
+  - Showing the user who posted it
 - UserProfile
-  - Create random background image
+  - Fetch the details of user
   - Show all the created and save Posts
-  - Logout button
+  - Firebase Logout button
+  - Conditional rendering if no pins found
 - SocialMediaButtons
   - Layout of the social media buttons
+  - Share the URL To social media sites
+- Spinner
+  - Showing the spinner component when isLoading is true
+- Icons
+  - Email Me Icon, redirect to contact page
+- index.js
+  - Having all the exports t once place
+- Contact
+  - Showing Contact us page setup using EmailJS
+- MasonryLayout
+  - Displaying all the pins in Masonry format
+  - Varying Vertical sizes
+- QRCode
+  - Showing QR Code of current website
+  - Login using mobile
+- Search
--
+  - Fuzzy search for posts
+  - Queries the rendered pins and returns pins matching title

 <!-- ## Screenshots 📷